-The Home's consultant Child and Adolescent Psychiatrist provides the Registered Manager with regular clinical supervision.
-The consultant Psychiatrist in turn receives regular external supervision from Miranda Passey.
+The Registered Manager will receive management supervision from the Responsible Individual.
+In addition to this the Home's consultant Child and Adolescent Psychiatrist will provide the Registered Manager with regular clinical supervision.

-Future training needs and development opportunities are agreed between the Registered Manager and the staff member in regular supervision sessions and in the Performance Review meeting which takes place annually.
-Written feedback on staff member performance is sought from colleagues.
-Young people too are encouraged to also provide written feedback via a performance feedback questionnaire, which ensures a broader analysis of staff member's strengths and areas for improvement.
+Future training needs and development opportunities for staff team members will be agreed between the Registered Manager and the staff member in regular supervision sessions and in the Performance Review meeting which will take place annually.
+Written feedback on staff member performance will be sought from colleagues.
+Young people too will be encouraged to provide written feedback via a performance feedback questionnaire, which ensures a broader analysis of staff member's strengths and areas for improvement.

-Regular staff team meetings provide further opportunities for staff to receive support from colleagues and access to an experienced psychiatrist further guides and supports the staff team.
+Regular staff team meetings will provide further opportunities for staff to receive support from colleagues and access to an experienced psychiatrist further guides and supports the staff team.